demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 The mappers that are provided out-of-the-box work with the assumption that you did not add any fields.

-If you want to include additional information in the user profile indicator, and provision it to your available IAM applications, follow the steps in the following example:
+The following provides a general idea of how to include additional information in the user profile indicator, and provision it to your available IAM applications.
+The [Example](#Example) below provides detailed instructions for adding a field to work with the ILM content pack.

 1. Add the field to the mappers for the Workday, Okta, Active Directory, and for any other IAM integration configured.

-   **Note:** To change the mappers, you will need to duplicate each mapper.
+   **Note:** To change the mappers, you will need to duplicate both the incoming and outgoing mappers.

    Ensure that you are adding the fields to the relevant incident types within each mapper.

    * for the Workday incoming mapper, add the field to the *IAM - Sync User* incident type.
    * for Okta and Active Directory, add the field to the *UserProfile* incident type in both the incoming and outgoing mappers.

-        > <i>Note:</i> As part of the configuration of the Active Directory mapper, you must map a value to the OU (organizational unit) required field.
+        **Note:** As part of the configuration of the Active Directory mapper, you must map a value to the OU (organizational unit) required field.
 To do this, create a transformer that maps a user attribute of your choice to an OU value.

    * for GitHub, the relevant mappers are in the *IAM-SCIM* pack and can be used in any integrations that uses SCIM.